 Step 5: Set Yourself Apart from the Competition

 Some employers will only hire budtenders that get backed by certifications.
 Do online research into budtender training programs.
 They can add to your expertise and set you apart from competing candidates.

 Be sure to mention your previous customer service or cannabis-related experience.
 These jobs are in high demand, so you’ll want to sell yourself as best as possible.

 If your experience level is not quite ready for learning how to work in a dispensary, be open-minded.
 Show your desire and commitment to work by first becoming receptionist or delivery driver to gain some experience.

 How to Become a Budtender, and Skyrocket Your Career in Cannabis

-Now that you know how to become a budtender, you’re ready for your career in cannabis.
+Now that you know how to become a budtender in a marijuana dispensary, you’re ready for your career in cannabis.

 If you’re looking to set yourself apart in a competitive market, consider reaching out to a cannabis recruiter.
 The most talented fortune 500 companies use them, as do many cannabis dispensaries.
 They help dispensaries to find the best people in the business to add to their staff.

 After you land that job, remember to stay up to date on all trends in the marijuana industry.
 This will only help you ensure the best possible experience for all your customers.